dskvr/sd-ndi-linux/README.md

 Real-time AI video transformation using StreamDiffusion and NDI (Network Device Interface) for Linux.

+Bheaves the same as [stablediffusion-sdi](https://github.com/ktamas77/streamdiffusion-ndi) but with the spyware dependency (and support) removed.

 ## Overview

 This tool captures video from an NDI source, applies real-time AI transformation using StreamDiffusion, and outputs the result as a new NDI stream.